-This epitome of rustic, wholesome food tastes best when you make it in a classic way, with ground meat.
-But if you’re really looking to try a vegetarian version, you could do that too.
+This rustic, wholesome food tastes best when you make it classically with ground meat.
+But if you’re looking to try a vegetarian version, you could do that too.

-You could skip the meat and add in more veggies like bell peppers, zucchini, broccoli, peas, carrots, mushrooms, onions to add some bulk to the pie.
-You could also use cooked red lentils seasoned with your favorite spices as a replacement for the ground meat.
-Skip the cream of chicken soup, add some vegetable stock and you’re sorted.
+You could skip the meat and add more veggies like bell peppers, zucchini, broccoli, peas, carrots, mushrooms, and onions to add some bulk to the pie.
+You could also use cooked red lentils seasoned with your favorite spices to replace the ground meat.
+Skip the cream of chicken soup, add some vegetable stock, and you’re sorted.

 Tips to Make the Shepherd’s Pie

 Think you’re ready to give the recipe a try?
 Keep these little tips in mind to make sure you nail the recipe.